A history of leadership

 Courage To Lead

-In 2014, Dr. Pan once again beat the odds by taking on career politicians and winning the most expensive election to the State Senate in recent history through a coalition of business, labor, and community leaders, who wanted a change.
-In the State Senate, Dr. Pan focused on the fundamentals: health, safety and making our communities stronger.
+In 2014, Dr. Pan defied the odds by defeating career politicians in the most expensive State Senate election in recent history, through a coalition of business, labor, and community leaders seeking change.
+In the State Senate, Dr. Pan focused on the fundamentals: health, safety, and making our communities.

-As Mayor, Dr. Pan will use his focus on fundamentals to more concentration on oversight to make sure Sacramento is healthy and safe.
+As Mayor, Dr. Pan will focus on the fundamentals, emphasizing oversight to ensure that Sacramento remains healthy and safe.